Explaining Landscape Connectivity of Low-cost Solutions for Multilayer Nets: Connectivity of dropout-stable optima

 \section{Connectivity of dropout-stable optima}

-In this section we show that \emph{dropout-stable} solutions are connected.
+In this section we show that \emph{dropout stable} solutions are connected.
 More concretely, we define a solution $\theta$ to be $\epsilon$-dropout stable if we can remove a subset of half its neurons in each layer such that the loss remains steady.

-\begin{definition} (Dropout Stability) A solution $\theta$ is \vocab{$\epsilon$-dropout stable} if for all $i$ such that $1 \leq i < d$, there exists a subset of at most $\lfloor h_j/2 \rfloor$ hidden units in each of the layers $j$ from $i$ through $d-1$ such that after rescaling the outputs of these hidden units (or equivalently, the corresponding rows and/or columns of the relevant weight matrices) by some factor $r$\footnote{Note our results will also work if $r$ is allowed to vary for each layer $i$.} and setting the outputs of the remaining units to zero, we obtain a parameter $\theta_i$ such that $L(f_{\theta_i}) \leq L(f_\theta) + \epsilon$. \end{definition}
+\begin{definition} (Dropout Stability) A solution $\theta$ is \vocab{$\epsilon$-dropout stable} if for all $i$ such that $1 \leq i < d$, there exists a subset of at most $\lfloor h_j/2 \rfloor$ hidden units in each of the layers $j$ from $i$ through $d-1$ such that after rescaling the outputs of these hidden units (or equivalently, the corresponding rows and/or columns of the relevant weight matrices) by some factor $r$\footnote{Note our results will also work if $r$ is allowed to vary for each layer.} and setting the outputs of the remaining units to zero, we obtain a parameter $\theta_i$ such that $L(f_{\theta_i}) \leq L(f_\theta) + \epsilon$. \end{definition}

 Intuitively, if a solution is $\epsilon$-dropout stable then it is essentially only using half of the network's capacity.
 We show that such solutions are connected:

 \begin{theorem} Let $\theta^A$ and $\theta^B$ be two $\epsilon$-dropout stable solutions.
 Then there exists a path in parameter space $\pi : [0,1] \to \Theta$ between $\theta^A$ and $\theta^B$ such that $L(f_{\pi(t)}) \leq \max \{L(f_{\theta^A}),L(f_{\theta^B})\}+\epsilon$ for $0 \leq t \leq 1$.
 In other words, letting $\mathcal C$ be the set of solutions that are $\epsilon$-dropout stable, a ReLU network has the $\epsilon$-mode connectivity property with respect to $\mathcal C$. \end{theorem}